bettycakez/blog/content/posts/modern_care_delivery_library.md

 Yet, I haven’t found any comprehensive lists aggregating these vendors to make finding them easier.
 They’re either hidden paywalls, guarded by brokers, or not up-to-date.

-So along with my friend [Tanooj Luthra](https://www.linkedin.com/in/tanoojluthra/), we spent the weekend building the Modern Care Delivery Library, a free resource for health plans, employers, brokers and consultants, hospitals and providers to search through digital health vendors.
-Currently we have 150+ vendors listed, which you can search and filter by: company name, condition category, description, customer type, service offerings, third-party evaluations, stated outcomes.
-Eventually, we’d love to make searching by critical purchasing decision factors like price possible… but there’s only so much public info available that we can scrape.
+So along with my friend [Tanooj Luthra](https://www.linkedin.com/in/tanoojluthra/), we spent the weekend building the **Modern Care Delivery Library, a free resource for health plans, employers, brokers and consultants, hospitals and providers to find digital health vendors.** Currently we have 150 vendors listed, which you can search and filter by: company name, condition category, description, customer type, service offerings, third-party evaluations, stated outcomes.
+Eventually, we’d love to make searching by critical purchasing decision factors like price possible… but there’s only so much public info available that we can scrape. ¯\_(ツ)_/¯

 **[Check out the Modern Care Delivery Library](http://www.moderncaredelivery.org/).**